emsig/emg3d/docs/user_guide/usage.rst

 Basic Example
 -------------

+TODO : This section is outdated (text doesn't match code); code is now a basic example executed directly when compiling the docs.
+However, numba is disabled on RTD, so only tiny examples can run.

 Here we show a *very* basic example.
 To see some more realistic models have a look at the `gallery <https://emsig.github.io/emg3d-gallery>`_.
 This particular example is also there, with some further explanations and examples